 An active lifestyle and a balanced, nutritious diet lower obesity and improve overall physical and eye health.
 Give your body a boost by incorporating important nutrients, such as vitamins C and E, zeaxanthin, omega 3, zinc, and lutein, many of which are found in green leafy and dark orange vegetables, as they have been shown to reduce the onset, progression, and severity of certain eye diseases.

-We Can Help Keep Your Eyes Healthy in Denver
+We Can Help Keep Your Eyes Healthy in McCook

 While a healthy diet and regular exercise greatly increase your chances of living a disease-free long life, they alone are not enough to ensure long term healthy eyesight.
 Regular eye exams with Dr. Stamm can help prevent or detect the onset of ocular disease, and maintain vision that is clear and comfortable.

-If you have any questions or concerns regarding your vision or eye health, don’t hesitate to call Low Vision Of Colorado — we’re here for you.
+If you have any questions or concerns regarding your vision or eye health, don’t hesitate to call Low Vision Of Nebraska — we’re here for you.